Canon 4000D vs Fujifilm X30

 |Nikon P7800« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Nikon P7800|

-Both the 4000D and the X30 are recent models that feature in their makers' current product line-up.
+Both the 4000D and the X30 are recent models that are part of the current product line-up.
 The X30 replaced the earlier Fujifilm X20, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 4000D vs Fujifilm X30

 So what is the bottom line?
 Is there a clear favorite between the Canon 4000D and the Fujifilm X30?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 4000D: